Kale-Francis/Fast-Api-TaskManager/README.md

     *Read a specific task: Allow users to retrive details of a task by its ID.
     *Update a task: Allow users to modify the title and/or description of an existing task.
     *Delete a task: Allow users to remove a task by its ID.

+Our Task manager will aslo include a Databse for storage.
+Will define our Database model using SQLAlchemy.(MYSQL DATABASE).